phidatahq/phidata/cookbook/examples/streamlit/technical_writer_app/README.md

-# Paperpal Blog Writer Workflow
+# Paperpal Workflow

-Paperpal is technical blog writer Agents to writes a detailed blog on research topics referencing research papers by utilizing models and external tools:
+Paperpal is a research and technical blog writer workflow that writes a detailed blog on research topics referencing research papers by utilizing models and external tools: Exa and ArXiv
-- Exa
-- ArXiv

 ### 1. Create a virtual environment